 - wear head protection if going out is unavoidable

-Symptoms of being affected by the heat include fainting or lightheadedness, nausea, palpitations.
-Children might become irritable and lose their appetite.
-If you feel any symptoms from the sun, try to cool yourself immediately, whether with a sponge, damp towel or shower, drink water, and if you do not feel better quickly, seek medical help.
+Symptoms of being affected by the heat include fainting or feeling light-headed, nausea, and palpitations, while children might become irritable and lose their appetite.
+If you feel any symptoms from the sun, drink cool water and take a cool shower, and if you do not feel better quickly, seek medical help.
+Please also see THIS page about staying safe in heatwaves, and if cooling off in the sea, please see THIS page too about staying safe in the seas here.